Korean88/windchill/readme.md

    - trust.jks
    - doc_numbers.txt
    - run.bat
+3. Modify
+> doc_numbers.txt

+List the document numbers, each on a new line

-2. Run the app by launching
+4. Run the app by launching
 > run.bat
-3. Enter your password at the prompt, hit Enter
+5. Enter your username and password at the prompt, confirm by hitting ENTER